 Dean earned a primetime Emmy Award for music editing his score for Discover Channel’s “Dinosaur Planet” series (2003-04), an Emmy nomination for his original score for “Jean-Michel Cousteau: Ocean Adventures” (2007), and a primetime Emmy nomination for music editing his score for Discovery Channel’s “Before We Ruled the Earth” (2002-03).
 He has also received multiple Telly Awards and Mobius Awards for his work in advertising, and numerous other accolades and recognition across a variety of media types.

-Equally comfortable in front of an orchestra or a wall of computers, Dean brings forth a broad range of musical and technological skills, including composition, orchestration, conducting, music editing & supervision, production, engineering & recording.
+Equally comfortable in front of an orchestra or wielding terabytes of samples in his studio, Dean brings forth a broad range of musical and technological skills, including composition, orchestration, conducting, music editing & supervision, production, engineering & recording.
+In his role as Lead Composer for Visual Music, Dean and collaborator Tom Seufert have created scores for countless national and international commercials, including many of the Walt Disney Company’s highest profile projects over the past 20 years.
 Dean has served as the Head of Production for Q-Factory Music, Inc., a boutique film trailer music library headed by industry legend Robert Etoll.
-In his role as Executive Producer for Visual Music, Dean and collaborator Tom Seufert have created scores for countless national and international commercials.

 Dean’s selected credits include:

 - TRAILERS & PROMOS (“Mission Impossible: Fallout”, “Rogue One: A Star Wars Story”, “Thor”, “Oblivion”, “Tangled”)

 - COMMERCIALS (Disney, Ikea, Ford, Samsung, Priceline, Office Depot)

 - DOCUMENTARIES (“Jean-Michel Cousteau: Ocean Adventures”, “Dinosaur Planet”, “Alien Planet”, “Science of Star Wars”)